wp-plugins/wp-rss-multi-importer/readme.txt

 Tags: rss, atom, feeds, aggregation, aggregator, import, syndication, autoblog Requires at least: 3.0
 Tested up to: 3.5
-Stable tag: 2.55
+Stable tag: 2.56
 Imports & merges multiple feeds.
 Make blog posts or display on a page, excerpts w/ images, 8 templates, categorize and more.

 == Description ==

-All-in-one solution for importing and merging RSS and Atom feeds to show on your Wordpress site.
-Imports and aggregates RSS and Atom feeds and can then do 5 things (separately or at the same time):
+All-In-One solution for importing, merging and showing RSS and Atom feeds on your Wordpress site.
+Using this plugin you do 5 things (separately or at the same time):

 <blockquote>